jdrouet27/ada-template-website_Dat4k/index.md

 We can see that the best parameters are obtained for a sample size of 0.05 times the whole and a C value of 0.01.
 By deepening our analysis we realized that the sample was not consistent enough and the results were too variable from one sample to another.
 We therefore concluded that we needed to check these results in another way.

  To dig deeper into the model selection, we conducted a k-fold cross-validation process on three different types of model : Boosted decision trees, logistic regression and random forest.
 These three methods work in quite a different way and are optimal in different scenarios, so we thought we would find the gem within them.
-The cross validation is achieved by trying different values of the learning rate for Boosted trees, different values of C (Expliquer ce que c’est…)  for the Logistic regression and different numbers of classifiers (Expliquer ce que c’est..) for Random forest.
+The cross validation is achieved by trying different values of the learning rate for Boosted trees, different values of C for the Logistic regression and different numbers of classifiers for Random forest.
 These are the results we obtained :

 <iframe src="model_chosen.html" width="1000" height="380" class="center-iframe"></iframe>

-It appears that the logistic regression with c=0.1 is the combination resulting in the best accuracy, which we aim to optimize.
+It appears that the Boosted decision trees with learning rate equal to 0.01 is the combination resulting in the best accuracy, which we aim to optimize.

 ### 5. Optimizing the model